Jean-Louis Bernard (author)

 Jean-Louis Bernard is a French author.
 He writes about mysticism and esotericism.

 Studies

-He studies german and audio-visual in La Sorbonne in Paris (France) and obtains a Master of Educational Sciences at Paris-Descartes University.
-He learns also staging with famous actor and stage director Jean-Louis Barrault at Théâtre du Rond Point in Paris.
+He studies the German language and audio-visual technology in La Sorbonne in Paris and earned a Master of Educational Sciences at Paris-Descartes University.
+He learned staging with actor and stage director Jean-Louis Barrault at Théâtre du Rond Point in Paris.

 Career

 Editor

-President of Emergences Littéraires et Artistiques : literary director, publisher, he edits in the 90s several books.
-Poems from Anne Vinh, Empire Céleste, and from Basile Gonnord, La raison d’être.
-Jean-Louis Bernard publishes various texts too, among them a collective work with authors as Jean-Louis Bernard, France Curat, Basile Gonnord, and illustrated by Sigrid Hagel.
+President of Emergences Littéraires et Artistiques : literary director, publisher, in the 90s he edited several books: Poems from Anne Vinh, Empire Céleste, and from Basile Gonnord, La raison d’être.
+Bernard published various texts, among them a collective work with authors as France Curat, Basile Gonnord, and illustrated by Sigrid Hagel.